What You Need To Know About Creating A Wedding Menu

 - Gourmet Pop-Tarts: Adult versions of childhood favorites

-- Elevated Rice Krispie Treats: Premium ingredients in creative shapes
+- Elevated Rice Krispies Treats: Premium ingredients in creative shapes

-- Artisan Donuts: Local bakery partnerships with unique glazes
+- Artisan Donuts: Local bakery partners with unique glazes

 - Mini Pie Stations: Individual portions with seasonal fruit fillings